 Criteria for International Members

-SEA supports youth development organizations that use squash as a means or ‘hook’ to improve the lives of children in poor communities.
+SEA supports youth development organizations that use squash as a means or ‘hook’ to improve the lives of children in low income communities.
 While squash must be a core element of a SEA International Affiliate, it cannot be the singular focus of the organization.
 SEA does not partner with organizations that are exclusively focused on teaching squash.
 International Affiliates must provide services aimed at enabling young people to break the cycle of poverty or limit the challenges that poverty places on them.
 Such services and support will not necessarily be the same in each country or city and should be tailored to the particular needs of a given community.
 SEA’s strong bias is towards intensive, long-term education-oriented support but other types of services may qualify, such as health and wellness workshops, life skills workshops, travel, and mentoring.
 In short, International Affiliates should be focused not on growing the game of squash but on helping students from poor communities lift themselves out of poverty and lead healthy and productive lives.

 - SEA will devote time and resources to help International Affiliates improve as organizations.

 - Upon admission to SEA, International Members will receive a one-time $2,500 (USD) grant and become eligible for student and staff exchanges with other SEA member organizations.

 Non-profit – Be registered by its government as an independent nonprofit organization or a sub-organization under a larger nonprofit organization.
 Be legally permitted to receive donations from sources in the United States